-Especially during this time of year, nothing is of the usual.
+Especially during this time of year, nothing is out of the usual.
 All of your students are away from school, some go away on vacation, while others are in the midst of midterms.
 Nothing is normal during a season of change.
 But, when the dust settles, it’s important to keep moving as if nothing changed.
 You need to keep the momentum of your ministry going.
 If not, it’ll be a long winter and rough spring.
 So, how does one make the transition from one season to the next?

 Transitions and seasons of change can be difficult; however, with a healthy pace and focus you’ll make it through.
-Build a system, don’t be afraid to rely on others and above all else know that God is walking with you.
+Build a system, don’t be afraid to rely on others and, above all else, know that God is walking with you.

 How do you move through seasons of transition and chaos?